thataintme/ADNI-data-preprocess/README.md

 # ADNI-data-preprocess
-This repository contains the code from my research project on detecting Alzheimer’s disease using MRI scans from the ADNI (Alzheimer’s Disease Neuroimaging Initiative) dataset.
+This repository contains the code developed during my research project on Alzheimer’s disease detection using neuroimaging.
+The study utilized the ADNI dataset which is the most abundant dataset available for Alzheimer’s research.

-The project explored the use of image-based machine learning techniques for early detection.
-The code includes preprocessing steps such as converting .nii files to 2D slices and basic feature preparation.
+The project explored the utility of image-based machine learning techniques to detect Alzheimer's disease from MRI scans.

-⚠️ This is research code — it was written for experimentation, not production.
+⚠️ Note: This repository is research-oriented and not structured.
+The code is quite messy, as it was written during the study phase and not for software development.